oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 ### ##subsubsec Recursive Hierarchy

 A recursive hierarchy is defined on a collection of entities by
-- associating with every entity zero or more entities from the same collection, called its _parents_, and
+- determining which entities are part of the hierarchy and giving every such entity a single primitive non-null value that uniquely identifies it within the hierarchy.
+These entities are called _nodes_, and
-- giving every entity that is part of the recursive hierarchy a single primitive non-null value that uniquely identifies it within the hierarchy.
-This value is called the _node identifier_, and the entities that are part of the hierarchy are called _nodes_.
+- associating with every entity zero or more entities from the same collection, called its _parent nodes_.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` allows identifying a node in the hierarchy.
 It MUST be a path with single-valued segments ending in a primitive property.
 This property holds the node identifier of the node in the hierarchy and null if the entity is not in the hierarchy.